Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Causal representation learning with instantaneous effects

-\paragraph{ENCO} \cite{lippe2022enco}, on the other hand, uses interventional data and a different graph parameterization to obtain acyclic graphs.
-The graph parameters are split into two sets: one for modeling the orientation per edge, and one for whether the edge exists or not.
-By using solely adjacent interventions to update the orientation parameters, \citet{lippe2022enco} show that ENCO naturally converges to the true, acyclic graph in the sample limit.
-Since \OurApproach{} requires interventions on variables that have potential edges of unknown orientations, we can integrate ENCO without additional constraints on the dataset.
-Instead of the Gumbel-Softmax trick, ENCO uses low-variance, unbiased gradients based on REINFORCE \cite{williams1992simple} to update the graph parameters, potentially providing a more stable optimization than NOTEARS.
-For efficiency, we merge the distribution and graph learning stage of ENCO, and update both the graph and distribution parameters at each iteration.
+\paragraph{ENCO} \cite{lippe2022enco}, on the other hand, uses interventional data and two separate parameter sets: one for the orientation per edge, and one for the existence per edge.
+By only using interventions to update the orientation parameters, ENCO converges to the true, acyclic graph under single-target interventions in the sample limit.
+Yet, we found it to also work well under multi-target interventions in \OurApproach{}.
+ENCO uses low-variance, unbiased gradients based on REINFORCE \cite{williams1992simple}, potentially providing a more stable optimization than NOTEARS.
+For efficiency, we merge the two learning stages of ENCO and update both the graph and distribution parameters at each iteration.